 Red is a primary color, so you cannot mix your own pure red color.
 However, you can create (by mixing) a variety of different shades of red – dark red, light red, cool red, warm red and muted red… In this article, you will find color mixing guides that will show you, what colors make red and how to make red different shades!

-Although you can buy a lot of different kinds of red colors, it is not the most cost effective… As you will not be able to find all the shades of red you will need from the shelves of an art store.
-So, it is important to learn how to mix different shades of red yourself when painting.
+Although you can buy a lot of different shades of red colors pre-mixed.
+You won’t be able to find all of the nuanced shades of red you will need while painting (from the shelves of an art store).
+So, it is really important to learn how to mix different shades of red yourself.

 In the first column of the red color mixing chart below, you can see how you can mix red with Ultramarine Blue and Burnt Umber to create dark reds.
 Burnt Umber mixed with Ultramarine Blue mixed together make a nice brown black color.
 Then, when mixing the brown black color to red you get a dark red.
 The Alizarin Crimson mixed with the Burnt Umber/ Blue mixture makes a dark cooler red.

 In the bottom two rows of the color chart above, you will see another way of how to make red colors that are dark in hue using Pthalo Green.
 Pthalo Green and Alizarin Crimson mixed together make a very rich black.
 So, mixing this rich black color with red, makes a rich dark red color.